International Critical Incident Stress Foundation, Inc.

 Requesting This Course:

-• Identify grief, grieving, and mourning as they occur in real life situations, particularly in the context of first response
+• Identify grief, grieving, and mourning as they occur in life-based situations, particularly in the context of first response.

-• Describe how and in what ways “stacked-up” grief applies to them
+• Describe how and in what ways “stacked-up” grief applies to oneself

 • Apply practical strategies for addressing both old and new griefs, as well as doing grief maintenance work